I'm a member

 Printer Friendly Version

 DESCRIPTIONTamoxifen (TAM) is prescribed as a component of adjuvant endocrine therapy to prevent endocrine receptor-positive breast cancer recurrence, as treatment of metastatic breast cancer, and to prevent disease in high-risk populations and in women with ductal carcinoma in situ (DCIS).
-The cytochrome P450 (CYP) metabolic enzyme CYP2D6 has a major role in tamoxifen metabolism.
-The CYP2D6 gene is polymorphic; variant DNA gene sequences resulting in proteins with reduced or absent enzyme function may be associated with lower plasma levels of active tamoxifen metabolites, which could have an impact on TAM treatment efficacy.
+The cytochrome P450 (CYP450) metabolic enzyme, CYP2D6 has a major role in tamoxifen metabolism.
+The CYP2D6 gene is polymorphic; variant DNA gene sequences resulting in proteins with reduced or absent enzyme function may be associated with lower plasma levels of active tamoxifen metabolites, which have been hypothesized to have a negative impact on TAM treatment efficacy.

 Because a small, but significant, proportion of most ethnic populations have markedly reduced CYP2D6 metabolic capacity, there is concern that similar proportions of patients treated with TAM may have poorer outcomes than patients with relatively normal CYP2D6 activity.
 Some have recommended that patients who are to be prescribed TAM be genotyped for CYP2D6, and patients who are poor metabolizers (PMs) be treated with alternative therapy, if possible.